Content on this page requires a newer version of Adobe Flash Player.

 Get Adobe Flash player

 How will your logo move?
 What will change over time?
-How will it capture the viewer's attention and make people understand what your company does?
+How will it capture the viewer's attention and make people understand a bit about your company?

-The technical part of this assignement is to use the pen tool accurately to replicate your drawing and learn how to animate filters in Flash.
+The technical part of this assignment is to use the pen tool accurately to replicate your drawing or create it from scratch and learn how to animate filters.

 Read about blending modes here.

-These logos were drawn by hand on paper, then digitized, vectorized, and animated in Flash.
+The student created logos below were hand drawn on paper, digitized (scanned), vectorized, and finally animated in Flash.

 Carrasco, Brittany